 I originally heard about Hackbright through a Women Who Code lightning talk event – I’ve encountered many Hackbright students with a similar story.
 On the flip side, we encourage our students and grads to participate in the WWCode community, especially after graduation.

-The best possible outcome is when women who find Hackbright or other educational opportunities through Women Who Code successfully attain roles in tech and then go back to usher in the next group of women who need that same level of support, encouragement, and confidence building to succeed.
+The best possible outcome is when women who find Hackbright or other educational opportunities through Women Who Code successfully attain roles in tech and then go back to usher in the next group of people who need that same level of support, encouragement, and confidence building to succeed.

 What did you think of the WWCode CONNECT Conference?
 Any stand out moments?